 - 7. Quest Hunter - Quest Hunter deck list guide (Ashes of Outland)

 Spell Hunter is an odd one these days.
-After the loss of Rhok'delar from Kobolds and Catacombs, the archetype has had to go in a new direction.
-You’re more of a combo deck now, with cheap damage spells like Rapid Fire just waiting to be buffed by Malygos and Vereesa Windrunner.
+After the loss of Rhok'delar from Kobolds and Catacombs and Zul'jin from Rastakhan's Rumble, the archetype has had to go in a new direction.
+You’re more of a combo/face deck now, with cheap damage spells like Rapid Fire just waiting to be buffed by Vereesa Windrunner.

-Early game: Contest the board with Secrets generated from Secret Plan and the minions you summon from Animal Companion.
-The aim is to maintain control where you can, but avoid using your cheap damage spells as removal as these play a large part of your win condition in the late game.
+Early game: Contest the board with small cheap minions like Wolpertinger and Dwarven Sharpshooter.
+The aim is to maintain control where you can, but try to avoid using your cheap damage spells as removal if possible as these play a large part of your win condition in the late game.
 You can fall behind a little, just don’t get overwhelmed.
+Dwarven Sharpshooter is a great tool for getting rid of enemy minions, allowing you to Hero Power to ping for 2 and get them off the board.

 Mid game: Continue with the control approach by removing enemy threats from the board using your minion-targeting spells and weapons.
-Try to remain in control of the board with cards like Animal Companion and Marked Shot.
-Unleash the Hounds is great to catch up against a wide board, while Master's Call can be used to help you dig for a key combo piece for the late game if you’re missing it.
+Try to remain in control of the board with cards like Animal Companion and Deadly Shot.
+You can also use Krolusk Barkstripper along with a cheap spell like Rapid Fire to take out enemies with Taunt.

-As an addition to this, if you have the extra Spell Damage from Thori'dal, the Stars' Fury that’ll make it a little easier to blast your opponent away for good.
-Or you can fire off all those damage spells and then repeat them the very next turn with Zul'Jin, although with random targeting you may fall foul to your own game plan, so be careful!
+As an addition to this, if you have the extra Spell Damage from Thori'dal, the Stars' Fury (the weapon generated by Vereesa Windrunner) that’ll make it a little easier to blast your opponent away for good.
+Keep count for lethal from all avenues - remember Animal Companion has a chance to both get 4 damage of Charge as well as buffing your whole board's Attack.

 Spell Hunter Mulligan guide